Shared purity and concurrence of a mixture of ground and low-lying excited states as indicators of quantum phase transitions: Two-dimensional Heisenberg spin model

+We then investigate if concurrence and shared purity of nearest neighbor density matrices of the mixture of ground and low-lying excited states as in Eq.~(\ref{density_matrix}) can detect these quantum phase transitions.
 As shown in Fig.~\ref{2d}, the concurrence as well as shared purity of the nearest-neigbor density matrix of the mixture of ground and low-lying excited states indicate the quantum phase transition from ordinary N\'eel order phase to the plaquette or columnar dimer phase by a sharp drop at $\alpha^{16}_{c_1} \approx 0.4078$.
-Bipartite or genuine multipartite entanglement of the ground state cannot detect this quantum phase transition conclusively.
-In contrast, the concurrence of the first excited state indicates the quantum phase transition at $\alpha \approx 0.4$~\cite{Biswas_2020}.

 The concurrence becomes zero, for the nearest-neighbor state obtained from the mixture in Eq.~(\ref{density_matrix}), after $\alpha \approx 0.55$, and cannot indicate the other quantum phase transition point (onset of the collinear N\'eel phase).
 However, the shared purity of the same state is non-zero in that region and changes its curvature from convex to concave, indicating the quantum phase transition from plaquette or columnar dimer phase to the collinear N\'eel order phase.